prody/ProDy/README.rst

 Bourne.
 The Python version which is used by ProDy is developed by Jason Vertrees and available under the New BSD license.

+Hbp module: The calculation of hydrophobic interactions, solvent accessible surface area (SASA) and volume for each residue is using geometric methods based on the information of the atoms in the molecule.
+The methods have been programmed in C++ and can be compiled as a python module “hpb.so” which is then used by ProDy.
+Files for compilation are localized at ~/prody/proteins/hpbmodule folder and required C++ and Fortran compiler.
+After compilation hpb.so file can be storage in ~/prody/proteins folder in ProDy or in the local directory which is used to perform calulations.
+C++ code was developed by Xin Cao and Fortran code by Xin Cao, Michelle H. Hummel, Bihua Yu, and Evangelos A. Coutsias (License in ~/prody/proteins/hpbmodule folder).
+Details of the method can be found in the Supplementary Material of InSty manuscript (soon will be submited for publication).